dockstore/dockstore-ui/app/docs/getting-started-with-cwl.md

 and uses it for inputs/outputs.
 It can get quite large depending on the tool/inputs/outputs being used.
 Plan accordingly e.g. execute the dockstore CLI in a directory located on a partition with sufficient storage.

+## Adding a Test Parameter File
+We are able register the above input parameterization of the tool into Dockstore so that users can see and test an example with our tool.
+By default we look for the files `/test.cwl.json` and/or `/test.wdl.json`, depending on which descriptor language you end up using for a given Tool.

+**Tip:** Make sure that any required input files are given as URLs so that a user can run the example successfully.

 ## Releasing on GitHub

 At this point we've successfully created our tool in Docker, tested it, written a CWL that describes how to run it, and tested